Work with a Fiduciary Adviser – It Matters

 At a minimum, it would be prudent to work with a financial adviser regulated by the SEC.
 For decades, such individuals have been held to a fiduciary standard.
 Fiduciaries are required to put their client’s best interests ahead of their own.
 This requirement’s roots go back to the stock market’s crash of 1929 and the Depression that followed, as Congress, in part, blamed the crash on abuses in the securities industry.

-The rules are largely laid out in the Investment Company Act of 1940 (The 40 Act).
+The rules are laid out in the Investment Company Act of 1940 (The 40 Act).
 The 40 Act was created to establish and integrate a more stable financial market regulatory framework following the market crash.
 It was preceded by the Securities Act of 1933, which focused on greater transparency for investors.
 The 40 Act focuses primarily on the regulatory framework for retail investment products.
 These rules were established to try and crack down on much of the investment advising abuses that occurred during the booming 1920s.
 These rules were instituted to create a distinction between salespeople who were brokers, and those who formally provided ongoing investment advice for compensation.

 Suitability